Sharon Hoffman-Manning, Chair

 Felicia began volunteering with CASA as an Ambassador in January of 2020.
 In September of 2020, she joined the team as staff member.
 As Outreach Coordinator, Felicia recruits new volunteers, develops community partnerships, coordinates the Ambassador program, hosts informational sessions and recruitment events, and manages all social media for CASA of Middlesex County.
 Felicia is particularly passionate about furthering CASA’s goal to develop a pool of volunteer advocates that have similar backgrounds and demographics to the children we serve.
 Felicia graduated with a Bachelor’s Degree in Education from Brown University in 2019.
 She has extensive experience working with children and youth in a variety of non-profit settings.

 After practicing the role of the CASA advocate, some of our volunteers accept leadership roles as Peer Coordinators.
 Peer Coordinators provide their expertise and guidance to 5-10 new CASA volunteers at any given time.
 This allows CASA to increase the number of children we can help without significantly increasing costs related to adding new staff members.
 These incredible people come from many different backgrounds and experiences, bringing their talents and abilities to the growing body of knowledge accessible by CASA advocates.
 We could not do this work without them!

-Jim Bauer, Michael Buchman, Susan Druckman, Caren Iskowitz, Linda Kinsey, Judith Martin Waterman, Melody Smith, Bernadette Varley, Diane Wanat
+Michael Buchman, Susan Druckman, Bethany Fishbein, Caren Iskowitz, Linda Kinsey, Judith Martin Waterman, Rekha Sali, Bernadette Varley, Diane Wanat